 There are words with no letters or numbers.
 I mentioned two when I retweeted the original question, to which @faduda replied with a good example: /. – a common abbreviation of Slashdot, e.g., “…when I got /.-ed” (meaning “when Slashdot linked to me”).

 Another non-numerical example is @.
 On Twitter, I see phrases like “I @’d him” and “Just @ me”, where @ means “reply using Twitter’s @ function”.
 It fits the bill.
-A Twitter friend, KeriLynn, once @’d me to ask whether anyone had written about @’s use as a verb, but I’m none the wiser on that front.
+Twitter friend KeriLynn once @’d me to ask whether anyone had written about @’s use as a verb, but I’m none the wiser on that front.

-♥, the heart symbol, was added to the Oxford English Dictionary in March 2011 as a new sense of the word heart.
-[Correction: the heart symbol was not added, just the lexical usage.]
-A commentary at the OED website says it
+The verb heart was added to the Oxford English Dictionary in March 2011 as a new sense of the word.
+I mention this here because the OED commentary says it

 may be the first English usage to develop via the medium of T-shirts and bumper-stickers.
 It originated as a humorous reference to logos featuring a picture of a heart as a symbol for the verb love, like that of the famous ‘I ♥ NY’ tourism campaign. . . . heart v. has gone on to live an existence in more traditional genres of literature as a colloquial synonym for ‘to love’.